Dropbox · Dropbox Terms of Service · View original document ↗

 • State AG

-State attorneys general have jurisdiction to enforce state-specific consumer protection laws that may apply despite a California governing law clause.
+State Attorneys General have authority to enforce state consumer protection laws that may apply alongside or instead of the contractual California choice of law designation

 File a complaint →